cernvm/cernvm-micro/README.md

 |cvmfs_http_proxy | HTTP proxy in CernVM-FS notation  |                                                  |
 |cvmfs_branch     | The repository name               | The url is currently fixed to hepvm.cern.ch      |
 |cvmfs_tag        | The snapshot name                 | For long-term data preservation                  |

+### Extra User Data

+In addition to the usual way to deliver user data to a VM, CernVM supports "extra user data".
+Extra user data is injected into the image.  µCernVM will look through all partitions if it finds a file /cernvm/extra-user-data, in which case the content of the file is appended to the extra user data.
+The complete extra user data is parsed by the µCernVM bootloader and put into /cernvm/extra-user-data of the mounted OS repository.

+The complete extra user data should be valid user data of its own but also work when appended to the normal user data.